partlygloudy/personal-website/blog/posts/10-predictions-2.md

 ![Plot showing the season average ACE over the course of a hurricane season, as well as the scaled averages based on this year's forecast, and updated projections factoring in current deviation from the initial forecast](/static/img/posts/ace-chart.svg)

-Colorado St. also publishes the uncertainty for their estimates, so I used the same approach to compute the 25 and 75 percentiles
+Colorado State also publishes the uncertainty for their estimates, so I used the same approach to compute the 25 and 75 percentiles, but then apply an additional scaling to those bounds that will reduce them to near 0 by the time we reach September 30.

-I plan to just update this every couple days with the latest measured data, and adjust the scaling if Colorado St. publishes updated forecasts.
+I plan to just update this every couple days with the latest measured data, and adjust the scaling if Colorado State publishes updated forecasts.